Da Vinci Tank

 The Evolution of the Armored Tank

-The Leonardo da Vinci tank, though never built in its original form, set the stage for the advent of the armored tank as we know it today.
+Though the Leonardo da Vinci tank was never built in its original form, it set the stage for the advent of the armored tank as we know it today.

-Let’s take a brief tour through the history of the tank, from its conceptual origins with Leonardo to the muddy battlefields of World War I.
+Let’s briefly tour the tank’s history, from its conceptual origins with Leonardo to the muddy battlefields of World War I.

 The Invention of the Tank and Its Inventor

-While da Vinci was the first to conceive of a mobile, armored vehicle, it was not until the 20th century that the tank, as we recognize it today, was developed.
+While da Vinci was the first to conceive of a mobile, armored vehicle, the tank, as we recognize it today, was not developed until the 20th century.

-The invention of the tank is typically credited to the British during World War I. The British “Mark I” tank was the first tank to enter combat, deployed at the Battle of Flers-Courcelette on September 15, 1916.
+The British are typically credited with inventing the tank during World War I. The British “Mark I” tank was the first to enter combat, deployed at the Battle of Flers-Courcelette on September 15, 1916.

 But, a very important precursor to this modern tank was developed by the French mechanical engineer Léon Levavasseur, who patented a design for a vehicle with a “self-contained fuel source” in 1903.